solana-labs/example-messagefeed/README.md

 ```
 $ npm run build:bpf-rust
 ```

-Output ELF file can be found in `dist/program`.

 ### Start the web server
 The message feed program is deployed by the web server at `src/server.js`, so